-Lochner v.
-New York: A Centennial Retrospective
+Lochner V. New York: A Centennial Retrospective

+This Article discusses two aspects of Lochner's history that have not yet been adequately addressed by the scholarly literature on the case.
 Part I of the Article discusses the historical background of the Lochner case.
 The Article pays particular attention to the competing interest group pressures that led to the passage of the sixty-hour law at issue; the jurisprudential traditions that the parties appealed to in their arguments to the Court; the somewhat anomalous nature of the Court's invalidation of the law; and how to understand the Court's opinion on its own terms, shorn of the baggage of decades of careless and questionable historiography.
 In short, Part I places the Lochner opinion firmly in its historical context.

 Part II of this Article explains how Lochner, which existed in relative obscurity for decades, became a leading anti-canonical case.
 As discussed in Part II, Lochner was initially famous only because of Oliver Wendell Holmes's much-cited dissent.
 The Lochner cases modern notoriety, however, arose largely because the post-New Deal Supreme Court continued to treat the Lochnerian cases of Meyer v.
 Nebraska and Pierce v.
 Society of Sisters as sound precedent.
 Meyer, in particular, eventually became an important basis for the Warren and Burger Courts' substantive due process jurisprudence in the landmark cases of Griswold and Roe v.
 Wade.
 Critics of those opinions attacked the Court for following in Lochner's footsteps, and, with some significant help from Laurence Tribe's 1978 constitutional law treatise, Lochner came to represent an entire era and style of jurisprudence.